GodKra/FileTransfer/README.md

 # ꜰɪʟᴇ ᴛʀᴀɴsꜰᴇʀ

-A simple program used for sending files and folders. give argument "-help" for availabe flags.
+A simple program used for sending files and directories. give argument "-help" for availabe flags.
 This program consists of two things which does different jobs.
 They are "sender" and "downloader".
 Downloader starts a new server which will accept any data sent to it and saves it.
 Sender sends data to the downloader. you can change the IP which sender uses using the ```ip``` flag.
 You should set a  ```type``` flag to switch between sending and downloading a file.
 Default state of the flag is "downloader"